 This case arose from a purge in South-Celebes (the present South-Sulawesi), formerly part of the Dutch East Indies colony.
-In the period December 1946 - April 1947, Dutch soldiers summarily executed men suspected of prohibited nationalist activities and/or terroristic acts.
-The District Court of The Hague ruled that the Dutch State is liable for the damage suffered by the widows and children of the executed men of South-Celebes (interlocutory judgment 2015).
-It decided that the Dutch State’s invocation of the period of limitation with regard to the plaintiffs’ compensation claim would be not reasonable and fair thus unacceptable.
+In the period December 1946 - April 1947, the Dutch soldiers summarily executed men suspected of prohibited nationalist activities and/or terroristic acts.
+In 2015, the District Court of The Hague ruled that the Dutch State is liable for the damage suffered by the widows and children of the executed men of South-Celebes.
+It decided that the Dutch State’s invocation of the period of limitation with regard to the plaintiffs’ compensation claim would be not reasonable and fair and thus unacceptable.

 The Court of Appeal (the Court) determines that Dutch law is applicable to this case.
 Since the damage, ensuing form the Dutch forces wrongful acts, occurred before January 1st, 1992, the law applicable to plaintiffs’ compensation claim is former Dutch civil law.
 The Statute of Limitations of 31 October 1924 (in Dutch ‘Verjaringswet’) applies as well given the fact that this case involves a monetary claim against the Dutch State.

-Parallel to its findings in the Rawagadeh case (2011) and the Java torture case (2019), the Court holds that plaintiffs’ legal, social, cultural, political and economic position de facto barred them from access to justice for a long period of time (para.
+Parallel to its findings in similar cases, the Court holds that plaintiffs’ legal, social, cultural, political and economic position de facto barred them from access to justice for a long period of time (para.
 15.4).
 A (strict) application of the period of limitation would therefore be unfair.
-Plaintiffs, however, are held to their legal obligation to lodge their claims within a reasonable time from the moment the aforementioned obstacles dissolved, which they have.
+Plaintiffs, however, are held to their legal obligation to lodge their claims within a reasonable time from the moment the aforementioned obstacles dissolved, which they have done.
 This moment must be sufficiently verifiable and made objective.
 In this case, that is the moment the plaintiffs knew about the possibility of suing the Dutch State for compensation for their damages.
 The Court specifically states that it must concern knowledge that could not have been available at an earlier stage due to the obstacles referred to (paras.
 15.5-15.7)

 The case is now referred back to the District Court of The Hague to decide whether plaintiffs are indeed children of the executed men (para.
 19).
 If so, they are eligible for compensation for their material damages, entailing a reimbursement of living expenses.